rmello4d/TheSustainableDeveloper/backlog.md

 What am I saying ?
 Is Yoga getting bad ?
 No. The point here is to note that muscles are not the goal, so if you practice any form of Yoga, football or baseball, great!
 These are all muscular based exercises.

-If you don’t exercise at all, it is fine too.
-You are somehow using your muscles all day long, from standing up to walking to the corner for some coffee.
-Even when you sit you are using your muscles !

-Bottom line, from the moment you wake up to the moment you fall asleep your muscles are on mission.

-So, what is the point ?

-The point is your joints and your deep tissue.

-We all start life completely loosen.
-A baby can touch its heels on the back of its skull if needed.
-Slowly and surely we build some body tension by growing up.
-As we grow older and older, we also get stiffer and curbed by life.
-The slow hunchback process undermining the idea of a homo-erectus at 90 years old.

-Ask any elderly person and they will probably tell you : the pain is on the joints, tendons and ligaments.
-The muscles ?
-They work fine.

-Now, please take your time.

-An important info has been thrown at you.
-Feel, analyse and judge it.
-Ask your grandmother if you need.
-Confirm this information by looking to your own experience.
+*****

 If you agree with the idea that muscles are just part of the equation and  getting your joints ‘juicy’ are fundamentally important from now on, you are on the verge of a transforming yourself.

 So, does exist a way to exercise and clean our joints, ligaments and deep tissue more effectively than muscular exercises ?